aws-amplify/docs/js/start.md

 Finally, the Amplify UI components can then use the Amplify library to automatically perform tasks such as authentication, S3 uploads, etc.

-You can use the Amplify CLI and the Amplify Library/UI Components separetely, but they are most powerful when used together.
+You can use the Amplify CLI and the Amplify Library/UI Components separately, but they are most powerful when used together.

 ## Prerequisites